sudheersingampalli/ReachLocal/README.md

 ## Migrating Data from newsapi.org to our local database

-The below details will you migrate the data from newsapi.org to our local database(sqlLite)
+The below details will help you migrate the data from newsapi.org to our local database(sqlLite)

 #### Step1